When Teachers Lead Because Government Won’t: ISTA’s AI Guidance

-I ask the same question at the start of every AI teachier training session: “How many of you are using AI regularly in your teaching practice?”
+I ask the same question at the start of nearly every AI teachier training session I facilitate: “How many of you are using AI regularly in your teaching practice?”
 The response is nearly always the same: teachers looking around the room, waiting for someone else to raise their hand first.
 Maybe two or three hands creep up, to the surprise of the vast majority.

-What follows reveals the true scale of our crisis.
-I demonstrate what AI can do in proficient hands, watching their expressions transform from polite scepticism to genuine shock as they witness AI generating differentiated lesson plans, creating PowerPoints and resources that would take them hours to develop.
+What follows is a demonstration of what AI can do in proficient hands, watching their expressions transform from polite scepticism to genuine shock as they witness AI generating differentiated lesson plans, creating PowerPoints and resources that would take them hours to develop.
 The looks on their faces are unmistakable: How did I not know about this?

-But I don’t stop there as the demonstration takes a further turn as I show how easily AI produces authoritative-sounding responses filled with dangerous misinformation, and creates student work that’s nearly impossible to detect.
+But I don’t stop there.
+My demonstration takes a further turn as I show how easily AI produces authoritative-sounding responses filled with dangerous misinformation, and creates student essays and project work that’s nearly impossible to detect.
 At this point, the natural progression would be to discuss implementing the school’s AI policy.

 However, that conversation cannot happen.
 That policy doesn’t exist.
-How can it without detailed and full guideline on AI from the Dept. of Education.
+How can it without detailed and full guidelines on AI from the Dept. of Education?

 Students Aren’t Waiting

-Eighteen months after the Department of Education promised official guidelines, schools remain in limbo.
+Eighteen months after the then Minister for Education Norma Foley promised official guidelines, schools remain in limbo.
 Without national direction, individual schools cannot create meaningful policies.
 The fact is clear: school policy must be grounded in government policy.
 Yet whilst we wait, something crucial is happening: students aren’t waiting with us.

 Our students are using AI.
 Not proficiently, but they’re using it nonetheless.
 Why wouldn’t they?
 This powerful technology sits in every student’s pocket, integrated into the social media platforms they use constantly.
 Snapchat’s AI assistant, Meta AI across WhatsApp and Instagram, ChatGPT just a browser tap away.
 These aren’t specialist tools requiring technical knowledge; they’re companions embedded in the apps students already spend hours using daily.

 This is not a future threat we can prepare for at leisure.
 It’s happening in every classroom right now.
-Students are generating essays in English, solving maths problems, researching History projects, all whilst their teachers lack the expertise to guide them safely or the policy framework to assess their work fairly.
+Students are generating essays in English, solving maths problems, researching History projects, all whilst their teachers lack the expertise or the policy framework to guide them safely them on the safe and ethical use of this powerful, but very flawed technology.

 Science Teachers on the Front Line